For quick questions

 - If you encounter an issue with Orbeon Forms which may be due to a bug, feel free to post about it on Stack Overflow phrase it as a question ("how come that when doing A, I get B, while I expected to get C?").

 - When you have a question about an issue, if possible include a minimal example showing what the issue is, so we can reproduce the issue you're having.

 - You don't have to be logged into Stack Overflow to post a question, but we encourage you to create a Stack Overflow account.
-This way, you will be able to tell Stack Overflow to send you an email when a new answer to your questions is posted, and you'll have access on the site to your previous questions.
+This way, you will be able to tell Stack Overflow to email you when a new answer to your questions is posted, and you'll have access on the site to your previous questions.

 Where is the source code?

-The source code of Orbeon Forms is on GitHub.
+The source code of Orbeon Forms CE is on GitHub.